⚠ Work in Progress ⚠️

 To set up a Prisma Data Proxy, sign up for the Prisma Data Platform for free.
 In your onboarding workflow, plug in the connection URL for your database and choose your region.
 This will generate a connection string for your app.
 Then follow the instructions in Prisma's documentation.

 Note that the example uses npm.
-Rather than using npm, You can access the Prisma CLI using
+Rather than using npm, you can access the Prisma CLI using

 yarn redwood prismainside a Redwood app.

-Prisma Pooling with PgBouncer
+Prisma & PgBouncer

 PgBouncer holds a connection pool to the database and proxies incoming client connections by sitting between Prisma Client and the database.
 This reduces the number of processes a database has to handle at any given time.
 PgBouncer passes on a limited number of connections to the database and queues additional connections for delivery when space becomes available.